 We’ll show you examples of how to use these methods with the WordPress REST API in a minute.
-For now, let’s go over some other concepts you’ll need to understand beforehand.
+For now, let’s go over some other concepts you’ll need to understand first.

 To really understand how the WordPress REST API works, there are a few tips and concepts you need to familiarize yourself with.
-When we get to real examples shortly, you’ll understand how everything works.
+When we get to real examples shortly, you’ll see how everything works in practice.

 REST API Concepts and Terms

-When using the WordPress REST API, you’ll see the same terms popping up over and over again, which are:
+When using the WordPress REST API, you’ll see the same terms popping up over and over again, which include: